dueckes/bliki/security.md

 ##### Level 1
 * Never use device identifiers as authentication tokens.
-* Sensitive data is not stored unencrpyted or unprotected on device.
+* Sensitive data is not stored unencrypted or unprotected on device.
 * Secrets (e.g. API or authentication tokens) are dynamically generated for mobile applications.
 * Ensure memory is organised randomly (OS's typically implement [ASLR](https://en.wikipedia.org/wiki/Address_space_layout_randomization)).
 * Sensitive activities, intents or content providers cannot be exploited by other mobile applications.